zgorizzo69/awesome-ddwrt/README.md

 ![usb](./images/usb.png)

+Note that the UUID are the partition labels that must be on the usb drive and that will be mounted to `/jffs` and `/opt`

 ### NAS

 You can use these USB drive to act like a NAS.
 It will be quite fast as it directly accessible to the router.